Exciting! Dead Before Morning has won an IndieBRAG Medallion!

 ‘Edward Thomas, actually, sir,’ Llewellyn corrected, and launched into a mini lecture, apparently believing that it was his duty to lighten the darkness of his boss’s ignorance.
 ‘Killed in action in World War One.
 Then there’s R.S.
 Thomas, the Welsh vicar.
 He—’

-‘All right, all right,’ Rafferty broke in, irritated as usual by Llewellyn’s display of erudition, sure he did it out of some deep, mischievous desire to get under his skin.
+‘All right, all right,’ Rafferty broke in, irritated by Llewellyn’s display of erudition, sure he did it out of some deep, mischievous desire to get under his skin.
 ‘A murder scene is hardly the place to launch into a history lesson.’

 His puce complexion regained some of its usually fresh colour as he put Llewellyn in his place, but it drained away again as he gazed at the dead girl.
 Poor bitch, he thought.
 Whoever, whatever she was, she surely hadn’t deserved such an end.